Implementing Cloud-enabled Management (CEM) behind a load balancer

 Can we use a proxy between the agent and the gateway?

-If CEM is involved and the client machine is external, a gateway should be the one used.
-A proxy shouldn't be involved between the CEM client and the Gateway.
-For HTTPS request it is either proxy or CEM gateway, not both.
+With the ITMS 8.x versions, if CEM is not involved, a proxy should be fine between HTTP/HTTPS communication.
+However, make sure this proxy is not doing SSL Offloading.
+If CEM is involved and the client machine is external, an Internet Gateway should be used.
+A proxy shouldn't be involved between the CEM client and the Internet Gateway.
+For HTTPS requests it is either proxy or the CEM Internet Gateway, but not both.